sp1ff/elfeed-score/README.md

 [Elfeed](https://github.com/skeeto/elfeed) is an extensible web feed reader for Emacs.
 By default, it will display entries in reverse chronological order.
 This package defines a bit of metadata for each of your feed entries: a "score".
 A score is an integer (negative or positive), and higher scores denote entries of greater interest to you.
 This package also installs a new sort function, so that Elfeed will display entries with higher scores before entries with lower scores (entries with the same scores will still be sorted in reverse chronological order).

-While you can manually assign a score to an entry, you will likely find it more convenient to  rules for scoring that will be automatically applied to each new entry every time you update Elfeed.
+While you can manually assign a score to an entry, you will likely find it more convenient to create rules for scoring that will be automatically applied to each new entry every time you update Elfeed.
 You can currently score against title, feed & content by defining strings that will be matched against those attributes by either substring or regexp match.
-Each rule defines an integral value, and the rules are applied in order of derfinition.
+Each rule defines an integral value, and the rules are applied in order of definition.
 The new entry's score begins at zero, and is adjusted by the value defined by each matching scoring rule.

 For instance, here's a subset of my scoring file at the moment: